 - gasping for air

-Airway obstructions are diagnosed by evaluating your symptoms.
+Airway obstructions are diagnosed by evaluating your signs and symptoms.
 Doctors look for signs that include:

 - decreased breath sounds in your lungs